 The ICAV may also enter into certain currency related transactions in order to hedge the currency exposure of the assets of a Fund attributable to a particular Class designated as a hedged Class into the relevant Class Currency for the purposes of efficient portfolio management.
 While not the intention, over-hedged or under-hedged positions may arise due to factors outside of the control of the ICAV.
 Each Fund may employ such techniques and instruments provided that the level of the currency exposure hedged does not exceed 105% of the Net Asset Value of a Class.
 Hedged positions will be kept under review to ensure that over-hedged positions do not exceed this level and that positions materially in excess of 100% of the Net Asset Value of a Class are not carried forward from month to month.
-Over-hedged positions will not be permitted to exceed 105% of the Net Asset Value of the Class.
-All over-hedged positions will be included in the calculation of a Fund's global exposure in accordance with the UCITS Rules.
+Over-hedged positions will be included in the calculation of a Fund's global exposure in accordance with the UCITS Rules.
 Otherwise, a Fund will not be leveraged as a result of the transactions entered into for the purposes of hedging.
 Under-hedged positions must not fall short of 95% of the portion of Net Asset Value of the Class which is to be hedged and under-hedged positions will be kept under review to ensure it is not carried forward from month to month.